Location: Odorheiu Secuiesc, RO

 Room and Board Arrangements:

 Students and volunteers will be housed in Odorheiu Secuiesc, a small and beautiful city, rich in history and culture.
 It is cosmopolitan town, situated in central Transylvania, on the historical divide between the Szekely Country to the East into the Carpathians Mountains and the more Romanian and Saxon Transylvania to the South and West into the lowlands.
 Students and volunteers will be housed in double or triple occupancy rooms within 45min walking distance from downtown Odorheiu Secuiesc (or a 10min cab ride) and 15min away from several supermarkets/mall.
 Breakfast and dinner will be served Mon-Fri in the hotel restaurant.
 Participants will sample a variety of amazing home cooked Romanian and Szekler traditional meals.
 Students and volunteers are responsible for their own lunches in the field.
 Beware that Romanian cuisine is meat oriented, but we will do our best accommodate vegetarian dietary requirements.
 There are plenty of small stores, supermarkets, farmer markets, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, and anything else you might need.
 Odorheiu Secuiesc provides all the ammenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
 Cost: $2495 per 4 week session (additional USF tuition fees apply, if registering for credit).
 Because of the COVID-19 situation, we are implementing a series of prophylactic measures intended to reduce the risk of infection to a minimum, and keep our participants, staff and hosts safe (see https://www.archaeotek-archaeology.org/covid )

-6 undergraduate academic credits (not mandatory) credits offered by University of South Florida.
-Tuition is Contact University of South Florida - Education Abroad for details..
+3-6 undergraduate academic credits (not mandatory) offered by University of South Florida.
+Contact University of South Florida - Education Abroad for details regarding registration and tuition.

 Dr. Jonathan Bethard or Dr. Andre Gonciar